mazwat/mazwat.github.io/design-patterns-ws.md

 # Design Patterns

-Note - Please **don't start the exercises** below until the begining of mondays workshop as the task will be done in groups.
+Note - Please **don't start the exercises** below until the begining of mondays workshop as the task will be done in groups and may change in the run up to the session.
 {: .callout .callout--info}

 You will be assigned a specific pattern in pairs in todays session.
 Once you have a pattern to research.